pull-fiction/make-crops-not-war/index.md

 So we will continue our investigation country-wise.
 These last 60 years have been the most peaceful time our world has ever experienced.
-But did you know we have had XXXXX wars?
+But did you know we have had 111 wars?
 The plot below shows the evolution of total crop production of each country.
 The years during which a country was in conflict are displayed in red.
 We let you find out for yourselves not only the countries involved in war, but also how their conflicts "tasted like" in terms of agricultural production.
 Prepare to be surprised.

 <iframe class="plot" src="assets/plots/crops-vs-year2.html"></iframe>